-Education advertisers don’t pay much at all for actions taken on their ads (only an average of $7.85), especially compared to technology advertisers who spend an average of $55.21 per action.
-So although Facebook may be a great place for higher education programs to attract new students, it can be rather expensive for companies looking to hire a computer programmer.
+Education advertisers don’t pay much for ad clicks, especially compared to technology advertisers who spend an average of $55.21 per action.
+So, although Facebook may be an excellent place for higher education programs to attract new students, it can be rather expensive for companies looking to hire a computer programmer.

-For the technology industry, in particular, one reason for the high CPA could be is the intent of users.
-Remember, Facebook is a social media platform, so the vast majority of people engage with the platform to interact with friends and family — not necessarily hire for such technical positions.
+For the technology industry, particularly, one reason for the high CPA could be is the intent of users.
+Remember, Facebook is a social media platform.
+So the vast majority of people engage with the platform to interact with friends and family -- not necessarily hire for such technical positions.

 Other industries with high CPAs include home improvement ($44.66), auto ($43.84), and finance & insurance ($41.43), while other below-average CPA industries are apparel ($10.98), healthcare ($12.31), and real estate ($16.92).

 2 Major takeaways from the Facebook advertising benchmarks